Néstor Duarte

-Néstor Duarte Carassa (born 8 September 1990) is a Peruvian footballer who currently plays for Academia Cantolao in the Torneo Descentralizado, as a center back.
+Néstor Alonso Duarte Carassa (born 8 September 1990) is a Peruvian footballer who currently plays for Academia Cantolao in the Torneo Descentralizado, as a center back.

 Club career

 Universitario

 Before the 2007 FIFA U-17 World Cup started, Universitario only had contributed 2 players to the U-17 national team; Gary Correa and Juan Zevallos.
 After the U-17 World Cup, Universitario began to sign several of the U-17 players.
 Duarte was one of the first U-17 players to sign with Universitario and he made his debut on November 11, 2007 playing against Sport Boys which they won 3-1.
 Duarte also became a regular starting defender after that game.

 International career

 Duarte was the captain of the Peru national under-17 football team.
 With the national team, he qualified for the 2007 FIFA U-17 World Cup in South Korea, with other youth players like Reimond Manco, Carlos Bazalar, Manuel Calderón, Irven Ávila, and Gary Correa.
 They made it through the group stage, passed the Round of 16, but were eliminated in the quarterfinals.